Soft/xcolor/README.md

 selection.
 The selection to use can be specified as an argument.
 Possible selection values are `primary` (the default) and `secondary`.

+Because of the way selections work in X11, `xcolor` forks into background when `-s` mode is used.
+This behavior can be disabled by defining `XCOLOR_FOREGROUND` environment variable.

 ### Formatting

 By default, the color values will be printed in lowercase hexadecimal format.